anayleeloolxp/moodle-block_tb_course_nav/README.md

 Add a Course Navigation block to your courses, with expandable/collapsible sections and direct links to every activity and resource.
 The block also includes a completion tracking indicator.

+### This plugin is based on the Course Module navigation plugin by Pimenko.

 ## Available options:

 * Block title